 Best Places to stay on Nusa Penida

-This hotel consists of a beautifully designed cottage with tasteful accessories made of natural materials like stone and wood.
+This hotel consists of a beautifully designed cottages with tasteful accessories made of natural materials like stone and wood.
 They come with lovely outdoor bathrooms and a porch and are situated in a well-kept, lush garden.
-There is a beautiful pool where you can get your breakfast served on a floating tray in the pool or served in your room if you prefer that, both for no extra charge.
-The hotel offers a free pick up and dropoff at the harbour.
-The owner and staff are really friendly and helpful.
-Kompyang cottages are located on the west Nusa Penida within 20 minutes’ drive to Toya Pakeh harbour and within walking distance to a good selection of local warungs.
+There is a nice pool where you can get your breakfast served on a floating tray or served in your room if you prefer that, both for no extra charge.
+The hotel offers a free pick up and drop off at the harbour.
+Kompyang cottages are located on the west side of Nusa Penida within 20 minutes drive to Toya Pakeh harbour and within walking distance to a good selection of local warungs.